Skip to content

 The syntax React used for writing UI templates is called JSX.
 It is very similar to writing HTML but with full JavaScript capability baked into it.

-Here is a simple example of adding some basic HTML elements to your widget UI:
+Here is a simple example of adding some basic HTML elements to your widget UI using a class component:

 Use dark colors for code blocksCopy